 But what does it mean to be a disengaged employee?
 Well, according to that same post, disengaged employees are “not poised to put in extra effort for success.
 They don’t like going to work most days.
 They’re unlikely to recommend the products of, or employment with, their employer.”

-Laziness, apathy, and dissidence are merely symptoms of bigger problems.
-And by the time many of those symptoms surface, remediation might be impossible.
+Laziness, apathy, and dissidence are merely symptoms of bigger problems that can affect employee performance.
+And by the time many of those symptoms surface, remediation to improve employee engagement might be impossible.

 Update: Check out the infographic below for more insights into the causes of disengagement and how you can motivate your employees to be more engaged.